tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Champion Feat

-Once per day, turn a failed _breath weapon_ re-use roll into a success.
+Once per full recovery, turn a failed _breath weapon_ re-use roll into a success.

 #### Epic Feat

-One battle per day, gain resist dragon attack 16+ (all attacks made by dragons; dragon must roll natural 16+ with the attack or it deals only half damage).
+One battle per full recovery, gain resist dragon attack 16+ (all attacks made by dragons; dragon must roll natural 16+ with the attack or it deals only half damage).

 ---